turbo-src/turbosrc-service/README.md

 ### config

-You'll need a config file.
+You'll need a `.config.json` file.
 Fill in as appropriate.

 ```
 {